The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Results

-The fraction of particles in the defects depends on the glass stability, \textit{i.e.} on the parent temperature.
-We found that the dependence of $c$ on $T_p$ can be described reasonably well by a Boltzmann-like form, $c \propto e^{-b/T_p}$ over the full $T_P$ range, inset to Fig.~\ref{defect}(b).
-At present we do not have any justification for this functional form.
+The fraction of particles in the defects depends on the glass stability, \textit{i.e.} on $T_p$.
+We found that the dependence of $c$ on $T_p$ can be described reasonably well by $c \propto e^{-b/(T_p-T_0)}$ over the full $T_P$ range, inset to Fig.~\ref{defect}\textbf{(B)}.
+We find that $T_0 = 0.0195 \pm 0.005$, which is consistent with the defect density going to zero around $T_p = 0.02$.
+We find that Boltzmann-like scaling $c \propto e^{-b/T_p}$ also provides an accurate description of the data.
+We note that Boltzmann-like scaling involving the parent temperature was observed for the density of quasi-localized vibrational excitations \cite{Rainone2020}.
+Boltzmann-like scaling involving an effective temperature was derived for the density of shear transformation zones \cite{Bouchbinder2009}.
+While both quasi-localized excitations and shear transformation zones address similar physics as our defects, a precise relationship between them is left for future study.

-To rationalize how Rayleigh scaling occurs without defects, we refer to the result of Zaccone and Scossa-Romano \cite{Zaccone2011} who found that $\left<1|\mathcal{X}|\mathcal{E}(\omega_p)\right>^2$ scales as $\omega_p^2$ within the isotropic approximation for the Hessian matrix.
-We numerically verified that this is approximately true, see Supplemental Material.
-Therefore, we expect that $\Gamma_T(\omega) \approx (A_D \bar{\epsilon}/c_T^2) \omega^3 $, where $A_D$ is the Debye level, and $\bar{\epsilon}$ is an appropriately averaged $\epsilon(\omega_p)$, see Methods.
-We find that this approximation reproduces $B_3$, see Table~\ref{B3T}, but the uncertainty is much larger.
-Thus, the existence of defects is not the necessary condition for Rayleigh scaling, and approximate sound damping can be determined from approximations to $\bar{\epsilon}$ at low frequencies.
-Future approximate theories should provide approximations to $\bar{\epsilon}$ that can be obtained from experimentally measurable quantities.
+To rationalize how Rayleigh scaling occurs without defects, we refer to the result of Zaccone and Scossa-Romano \cite{Zaccone2011} who found that $\left<1|\mathcal{X}|\mathcal{E}(\omega_p)\right>^2$ scales as $\omega_p^2$ within the isotropic approximation for the Hessian.
+We numerically verified that this is approximately accurate.
+Therefore, we expect that $\Gamma_T(\omega) \approx (A_D \bar{\epsilon}/v_T^2) \omega^3 $, where $A_D$ is the Debye level, and $\bar{\epsilon}$ is an average $\epsilon(\omega_p)$, see Methods.
+We find that this approximation reproduces $B_3$, see Table~\ref{B3T}, but the uncertainty is larger.
+Thus, the existence of defects is not the necessary condition for Rayleigh scaling, and approximate sound damping can be determined from approximations to $\bar{\epsilon}$.
+Future theories should provide approximations to $\bar{\epsilon}$ that can be obtained from experimentally measurable quantities.